 Understanding illiquid investments is key to building a well-balanced and diversified investment portfolio.

-To be sure, the idea of tying up investment capital for several years can be discouraging for many beginning investors, especially those who have short-term cash needs or people who are not comfortable with passive investments held for the long term.
+To be sure, the idea of tying up investment capital for several years can be discouraging for many beginning investors.
+Especially for those who have short-term cash needs.
+Or for people who are not comfortable with passive investments held for the long term.

-In this article, we will explain how illiquid investments work, some of the reasons why people use illiquid investments, and how to determine if an illiquid investment is right for you.
+In this article, we will explain how illiquid investments work.
+What are some of the reasons why people use illiquid investments.
+As well as how to determine if an illiquid investment is right for you.

 What Are Illiquid Investments?